neurodivergence/neurodivergence/README.md

 dni:
 - exes
 - 15-
-- if i see a problem i will personally block you
+- if i see a problem i will personally block you because no matter what dni you have people will still try to interact with you

 > anyways check out my art